-- Disruption management prior to the mission execution; whenever handling units and aircrews are facing major differences comparing the ATMO with the situation in reality which have an impact on the mission execution, these have be treated in order to maintain effectiveness of the air transport process.
-Disruption management will be centred around EATC MISSION CONTROL (MICON), nations' handling units and the PIC assigned to the mission.
-(9.2.2) - Standard and ad-hoc reporting (see OM-A for further information) which is required at each departure, arrival whenever discrepancies exist between planned and real situations; its aim is to improve flight tracing and payload tracking and tracing in responsibility of the Pilot-inCommand with EATC MICON approval; although these reports are required for the lessons learned process or statistical purposes; after mission execution the commanders report has to be send to EATC in order to evaluate all mission related issues.
-(9.2.3) - Ground Handling Evaluation Sheet which is an in-case possibility to report additional incidents or process-related issues by GHUs; (9.2.4)
+- Disruption management prior to the mission execution; whenever handling units and aircrews are facing major differences comparing the ATMO with the situation in reality which have an impact on the mission execution, these have to be treated in order to maintain effectiveness of the air transport process.
+Disruption management will be centred on EATC Mission Control (MICON), nations' handling units and the PIC assigned to the mission.
+(9.2.2) - Standard reporting which is required at each departure and arrival; its aim is to improve flight tracing and payload tracking and tracing in responsibility of the Pilot-in-Command with EATC MICON approval.
+For this purpose Pax and Cargo Manifests, Notifications to the captain and any other related document needs to be uploaded to the MEAT system. - Mission Reporting and Evaluation which is the last step after the Planning-Tasking-Execution-cycle.
+The Mission Reporting covers the encoding of all actual Flight and Crew data in a MEAT Mission Reporting module.
+This reporting process is described in the SOP Tasking.
+The Mission Evaluation & Improvement Process and is implemented in order to meet the high standards of EATC as a Centre of Expertise in Air Mobility.